mencargo/speed/README.md

 Only modern browsers are supported (IE11, latest Edge, latest Chrome, latest Firefox, latest Safari)

 ## Requirements
  - A reasonably fast web server.
-PHP is optional but recommended (see doc.pdf for details)
+PHP is optional but recommended (see doc.md for details)
- - Some way to generate garbage data (PHP script included, see doc.pdf for other solutions)
+ - Some way to generate garbage data (PHP script included, see doc.md for other solutions)
  - Your server must accept large POST requests (up to 20 Megabytes), otherwise the upload test will fail
  - It's also better if your server does not use compression, but it's not mandatory